 Preparing for Inpatient Detox

-Preparing for a residential detox program may be confusing because different programs can have different requirements.
+Preparing for a residential detox program may be confusing because different programs have different requirements.
 Your intake process typically includes a clinical evaluation.
-Your days will be highly structured to include therapy, group therapy, mealtimes, and visiting times.
+Your days will be highly structured, including therapy, group therapy, mealtimes, and visiting times.
 With Avedis Recovery, your personalized treatment plan will be implemented to give you the best chance of successfully completing inpatient detox.
 Some of the recommendations in preparing for inpatient detox may include the following:

 - List of current medications